Shadow170022/AutoKeyPresser/README.md

 ---

 ## Download
-Grab the latest signed executable from the [Releases](https://github.com/Shadow170022/AutoKeyPresser/releases) page.
+Grab the latest executable from the [Releases](https://github.com/Shadow170022/AutoKeyPresser/releases) page.

 ---